enmasseio/hypertimer/README.md

 Event     | Description
 --------- | -----------
-config    | Triggered when the configuration is changed.
+config    | Triggered when the configuration is changed by the master timer.
 Called with the new configuration as first argument, and the previous configuration as second argument. error     | Triggered when an error occurred, for example when one of the timout callbacks throws an Error.

 Methods: